Mui tsai: Macau

 In the 16th century it was a common practice in Macau for poor families to sell daughters as domestic servants for 40 years.
 As the Portuguese settled in Macau they began to establish brothels with mui tsais, but the Mandarins intervened.

 United States

 In the 19th century a large number of Chinese workers immigrated to the United States.
 The Chinese Exclusion Act of 1882 prevented Chinese men of the working class from sending for wives from China nor did the law permit them to marry non-Chinese wives in some states.
 Now many Chinese girls and young women immigrated with false papers showing them to be the wives or daughters of the privileged class.
 Most of them arrived at Angel Island in the San Francisco Bay.
 The girls were sold for household servants.
 As they got older, they were frequently sold into prostitution.
 Mui tsais became a target for Protestant reformers in San Francisco.
 The Presbyterian Mission House in San Francisco's Chinatown rescued Chinese girls and women from abusive circumstances.

 Despite the work of reformers in the United States, the mui tsai system continued into the early 20th century.

+South East Asia

+There was a long history of Chinese girls being sold to the Muslim harems in Aceh on Sumatra, where they were used as concubines (sex slaves).

+This slave trade were officially called adoptions in order to avoid scrutiny from the authorities, since the colonial powers in the Dutch East Indies had banned slavery, and it was known to continue during the Interwar period.